Brbn-jpg/Csharp-animation/README.md

 # Quick C# animation

-Made mainly for school but also to teach myself smth
+Made it to teach myself animating in c#